Spain in the Eurovision Song Contest 2008: Background

-The Spanish national broadcaster, Televisión Española (TVE), broadcasts the event within Spain and organises the selection process for the nation's entry.
-TVE confirmed their intentions to participate at the 2008 Eurovision Song Contest on 14 August 2007.
+As part of its duties as participating broadcaster, RTVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+RTVE confirmed its intentions to participate at the 2008 contest on 14 August 2007.
 In 2006, TVE selected both the artist and song that would compete at the Eurovision Song Contest via an internal selection.
-In 2007, TVE organised a national final featuring a competition among several artists and songs to select both the artist and song that would represent Spain, a procedure which was continued for their 2008 entry.
+In 2007, RTVE organised a national final featuring a competition among several artists and songs to select both the artist and song that would represent Spain, a procedure which was continued for its 2008 entry.